Did you know that more pets disappear on New Year’s and 4th of July than any other day of the year?

 Before you head out to enjoy the celebrations

-Check around the house to make sure that everything your pets can get into are safely stored away.
+Check around the house to make sure that everything your pets can get into is safely stored away.

 Your pets will be home alone with loud, confusing and scary noises coming from outside.